GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/connect-to-google-cloud.md

 ![Connect through Private Service Connect](images/connect-via-psc.png)

 When you use PSC, connections to Google Cloud APIs traverse your Cloud Interconnect/VPN link and bypass local proxy servers.
+You don't need to create any custom DNS records.

 To configure PSC, do the following: